Fr0sT-Brutal/awesome-pascal/README.md

 *// Multiplatform dynamic library that has Delphi bindings*

 * [Dam](https://github.com/digao-dalpiaz/Dam). `[Delphi]` `[FPC]` Delphi and Lazarus Message Dialogs with Formatted Text.

+* [Windows 7 Taskbar Components](https://delphi.fsprolabs.com/). `[Delphi]` One of the most notable feature in Windows 7 is a new Windows taskbar.
+It offers a new way of controlling your desktop, managing your windows, and launching applications.

 ## Database ##